noaazerrad/new-goal-app/README.md

    * If "docker" is not listed, you need to add your user to the Docker group.
 Run the following command in the terminal: sudo usermod -aG docker $USER
 2. node.js - is required to run the client application
 3. Ruby on rails - is required to run the server

-To run the app through makefile commands please run the following from the root directory of the project:
-   * make create-db
-   * make setup-db
-   * make run-app

-\
-If you would like to run the commands **not** through the makefile, run the following:

 DB setup
 1. Creates and starts a PostgreSQL Docker container: